-This feature has existed for years, but hardly anyone knows about it.
-Here’s how you can finally turn it off for good.
+This feature has existed on the iPhone for years, but hardly anyone knows about it.
+Here’s how you can see your iPhone's entire location history using significant locations and how to turn it off for good.

 As it turns out, every place you’ve ever visited is currently being tracked and stored in your iPhone.
 From the local grocery store, to your workplace, to your very own home, your phone is collecting the addresses and the number of times you’ve been to every single location.
 Creepy, right?